camptocamp/shared_config_manager/README.md

     target_dir: /usr/local/tomcat/webapps/ROOT/print-apps
 ```

-With this example, the config container will contain a `/config/test_git` directory that
+With this example, the config container will contain a `/usr/local/tomcat/webapps/ROOT/print-apps`
-is a clone of the `git@github.com:camptocamp/test_git.git` repository and is identified as `test_git`.
+directory that is a clone of the `git@github.com:camptocamp/test_git.git` repository and is identified as
+`test_git`.

 You can configure more than one source.

 There is a standalone mode where you can configure only one source through the `MASTER_CONFIG`
 environment variable.
-For that, set the `standalone` parameter to `true` and no
+For that, set the `standalone` key to `true` in the `MASTER_CONFIG` and no
 `shared_config_manager.yaml` will be searched.

-Some other environment variables:
+### Tunnings

+A few environment variables can be used to tune the containers:

+* `C2C_REDIS_URL`: Must point to a running Redis (typical: `redis://redis:6379`) for being able to
+  broadcast the refresh notifications
+* `MASTER_CONFIG`: The master configuration (string containing the YAML config)
+* `ROUTE_PREFIX`: The prefix to use for the HTTP API (defaults to `/scm`)
+* `TAG_FILTER`: Load only the sources having the given tag (the master config is always loaded)
 * `TARGET`: default base directory for the `target_dir` configuration (defaults to `/config`)
 * `MASTER_TARGET`: where to store the master config (defaults to `/master_config`)

+See [https://github.com/camptocamp/c2cwsgiutils] for other parameters.

 ### Sources